 The Board of Governors and the Senate recognize academic excellence in research, teaching, and other scholarly activities that support student learning and enrich educational programs at UFV.

 The Research Excellence Award is presented each year to a UFV faculty member whose research has demonstrates innovation, mentorship, academic impact, and an interface of teaching and research.

-Research Excellence Award nomination packages for 2016 will be available in October 2015.
+Research Excellence Award nomination packages for 2018 will be available shortly.